Javier Faus: Controversies

 In June 2011, Faus announced the reduction of 50% of the budget allocated to other sports sections and the removal of the baseball section as its maintenance was considered unsustainable.
-This measure caused controversy because it implied a relatively small savings, but also because the management board had promised that would promote the multidisciplinary sports character of the club, during the electoral campaign.
+This measure caused controversy because it entailed relatively small savings, as well as because the management board had promised to promote the multidisciplinary sports character of the club during its electoral campaign.

-In November 2012, Faus announced that, for the forthcoming season, the shirt sponsor would be modified from the Qatar Foundation to Qatar Airways in application of one of the clauses of the initial contract.
-A clause that was unknown either by the journalists or by the Barça partners.
-Faus admitted that it had been the request from the sponsor, and that it had to be taken into account the loyalty to a collaborating partner.
+In November 2012, Faus announced that for the forthcoming season, the shirt sponsor would be modified from the Qatar Foundation to Qatar Airways in application of one of the clauses of the initial contract, a clause that was unknown by the journalists and the Barça partners.
+Faus admitted that it had been by the request from the sponsor, and that the loyalty to a collaborating partner had to be taken into account.

-In December 2013, as economic vice president of FC Barcelona, Faus was involved in controversial statements about the renewal of Leo Messi that provoked the indignation of Messi's family environment, but also Messi himself had an angry reaction.
-Javier Faus stated in a radio channel (RAC1) that: «I would not understand that the club renewed Leo Messi's contract again, because it was extended and improved the previous year» and he recalled: «I do not know why we should do it again, we do not have to submit a contract improvement every six months».
-Leo Messi replied with expressions like: «Faus does not know anything about football.» «I remember (to Mr. Faus) that neither I nor anyone in my environment has asked for any improvement or renewal» or «Barça is the best team in the world and should be represented by the best leaders».
-In January 2014, Mr. Faus qualified his statements saying that there had been no bad faith and that: «Sometimes they say things they do not want to say».
+In December 2013, as economic vice president of FC Barcelona, Faus was involved in controversial statements about the renewal of Leo Messi's contract, which provoked the anger of Messi's family, as well as Messi himself.
+Faus stated on the radio station RAC 1 that, "I would not understand that the club renewed Leo Messi's contract again, because it was extended and improved the previous year" and he recalled, "I do not know why we should do it again, we do not have to submit a contract improvement every six months".
+Messi's response was that, "Faus does not know anything about football." and that "I remember (to Mr. Faus) that neither I nor anyone in my environment has asked for any improvement or renewal" and, "Barça is the best team in the world and should be represented by the best leaders".
+In January 2014, Faus qualified his statements saying that there had been no bad faith and that, "Sometimes they say things they do not want to say".

 In November 2014, the former candidate for the presidency of FC Barcelona, Agustí Benedito, stated in a press conference that Faus had interests and business in Qatar while he was belonging to the Barça's management board.
-Javier Faus filed a complaint against Benedito, who had refused to retract.
-The court dismissed the lawsuit and sentenced Javier Faus to pay the court costs.
+Javier Faus filed a complaint against Benedito, who refused to retract his statement.
+The court later dismissed the lawsuit and Faus was made to pay the court costs.